Debate › Legal · Last reviewed 2026-05-16

 4. United States v Skrmetti (US, 2024–2025)

 On 4 December 2024 the US Supreme Court heard oral arguments in US v Skrmetti — a review of the Tennessee law banning hormone treatment for minors.
-The judgment was expected in June 2025.4 See also /international/united-states/.
+On 18 June 2025 the Court ruled 6–3 that the law does not violate the Equal Protection Clause: because it classifies by age and medical use rather than by sex or transgender status, only rational-basis review applies, under which the law survives.4 See also /international/united-states/.

 See also